-Table of Contents
+Table of contents

-1. General introduction 7

-2. Overarching research theme: Rethinking public interests 9
+- 2. Overarching research theme: Rethinki

-2.a Why public interests?
-9
+- 2.a Why public interests?

-2.b Rethinking and reclaiming public interests 13
+- 2.b Rethinking and reclaiming public in

-3. Four research strands and their strategies 17
+- 3. Four research strands and their strates

-3.a In the public interest: accountability of the state and the prosecution of crimes 18
+- 3.a In the public interest: accountabili the prosecution of crimes

-Introduction

-Main research lines

-Research goals, ambitions and output 21

-Positioning and cooperation 21

-Funding

-Impact, valorisation and outreach

-Education and training 23

-3.b Regulation in the public interest: Disruptive technologies in peace and security 24
+- 3.b Regulation in the public interest: E in peace and security

-Introduction 24

-Two main research lines 25

-Research projects

-Goals and ambitions 27

-Impact, valorisation and outreach 27

-Education and training

-3.c Public interests and practices within international and European institutions 28
+- 3.c Public interests and practices with and European institutions

-Introduction

-Main research lines and projects

-Teaching and outreach

-3.d Transnational public interests: constituting public interests beyond and below the s state.33
+- 3.d Transnational public interests: con interests beyond and below the sta

-Introduction 33

-Main research lines 33

-4. Methods and methodology 37
+- 4. Methods and methodology

-5. Research department
+- 5. Research department

-5.a Nurturing our research culture
+- 5.a Nurturing our research culture

-Research Labs and research luncheons/reading group sessions

-Research seminars

-Annual conference

-5.b Asser PhD Programme 41
+- 5.b Asser PhD Programme

+- 5.c Interuniversity research coordinate

-5.d Research performance indicators and evaluation of research 42
+- 5.d Research performance indicators a

-5.e Open Access 42
+- 5.e Open Access

-5.f Ethical and responsible science 42
+- 5.f Ethical and responsible science

-5.g Quality control and evaluation 43
+- 5.g Quality control and evaluation